jellingsen/overleaf_MCP/README.md

 ### Editing Content
 ```
-"Edit main.tex and fix the typo in the abstract"
+"Edit main.tex and replace 'teh' with 'the'"
+"Rewrite the abstract.tex file with this new content: ..."
 "Update the 'Introduction' section with this new content: ..."
-"Add a new paragraph to the conclusion"
 ```

 ### Creating Files